vitejs/vite/docs/config/index.md

 - **Type:** `string | string[]`
 - **Default:** `VITE_`

-  Env variables starts `envVariblePrefix` will be exposed to your client source code via import.meta.env.
+  Env variables starts with `envVariblePrefix` will be exposed to your client source code via import.meta.env.

 :::warning SECURITY NOTES